Harry Potter (journalist)

 Harry Potter (20 July 1941 – 8 May 2014) was an Australian journalist, television reporter and presenter.
 A veteran police and crime reporter whose career spanned more than fifty years, Potter first joined Ten Eyewitness News, a nightly news show on Network Ten, in 1978.
 In 2013, Harry Potter became the first recipient of the Lifetime Achievement award at the Kennedy Awards.

+Personal life

+Potter was married to journalist Katrina Lee.
+He had four children.
 Potter was diagnosed with cancer in the early 2000s.
 He died from cancer on 8 May 2014, at the age of 72.

-He was survived by his wife, journalist Katrina Lee, and four children – Tim, Nick, Elisa and Jack.
+Legacy

 Hamish McLean, the CEO of Ten Network Holdings (the parent company of Network Ten), called Potter "a giant of Australian journalism."
 According to Ten Eyewitness News presenter Sandra Sully, a "journalist of the year" award, named in honour of Potter, would continue to be awarded in his memory.